Translation and promotion

 Please ensure that your media team notify the ALSWH Communications and Engagement Officer before the release is distributed.

 Plain language summaries (or lay summaries) are short accounts of research that are written for members of the general public (and researchers from other fields of study).
 They explain research to the non-expert.
 Plain language summaries provide a bigger picture context for the research and show why it is important.
 They are useful in supporting wider public engagement with research and are particularly important for research in medicine and health.

 Plain language summaries support the dissemination of research to patients, participants, other scientists, health professionals and policymakers.
 They are written so the intended audience can read, understand and act upon the first time they read it.

 Below is a link to a plain language summary template.
 We encourage you to use this template and share your summary.
 Please email a copy of your summary to our Communications and Engagement Officer for inclusion on this website and in newsletters and social media.

-Download the Plain language summary template (Word Document).
+Download the Research Summary Template (Word Document).

-The study uses its Twitter profile (@ALSWH_Official) to disseminate outcomes to researchers and NGOs with an interest in women’s health research, policy and practice.
+The Study uses its Twitter profile (@ALSWH_Official) to disseminate outcomes to researchers and NGOs with an interest in women’s health research, policy and practice.
 If you’re publishing or presenting at a conference us please tag us in your tweets.

-The study’s Facebook page presents research outcomes and health-related information to a lay audience.
+The Study’s Facebook page presents research outcomes and health-related information to a lay audience.
 We would be happy to help promote suitably presented articles, videos, or infographics highlighting research results from our survey data.